Ajo Unified School District

 1. Use the computer systems for educational purposes only.

-4. Notify a system administrator about lost or stolen passwords or if there is reason to believe that someone has obtained unauthorized access to the system.
+4. Notify a system administrator about lost or stolen passwords or if there is reason to believe someone has obtained unauthorized access to the system.

-5. Not use the network in any way that would disrupt the use of the network by others.
+5. Do Not use the network in any way that would disrupt the use of the network by others.

 6. Understand that email on networks is not secure or private.